beaverbuilder/documentation/docs/assistant/plugin/apps/libraries.md

 ## Add Content to libraries

-The **Libaries App** lets you can add content, media, colors and customizer (theme) settings to your libraries.
+The **Libraries App** lets you can add content, media, colors and customizer (theme) settings to your libraries.

 ### Add Posts, Pages or Templates